 The different categories of the curriculum will be rewarded with European Credit Transfer System (ECTS) marks.
 One ECTS is equivalent with 28 hours of study.
 The program coordinator establishes the number of ECTS for each individual course.

 The number of ECTS per category:

 - The obligatory curriculum yields 6 ECTS.

-  - Attendance of a Winter- or Summerschool can yield 3 ECTS for a one-week attendance, with a maximum of 12 ECTS in this category.
+- Attendance of a Winter- or Summerschool can yield 2 ECTS for a one-week attendance.

-  - Posters and oral presentations at an international conference are rewarded by 1.5 ECTS per conference (average duration of one week) with a maximum of 4.5 ECTS in this category.
+- Posters and oral presentations at an international conference are rewarded by 1.5 ECTS per conference (average duration of one week).

 Students that have already participated in any course as part of their Masters (or drs., or any other) degree CANNOT use that course again as part of the Helmholtz Curriculum.